-The same example could be encoded in TRIX, with the N3 formula construct using { and } corresponding to the bnode naming a graph with the given triples.
-We could also make a similar example using vocabulary like the RDF Test Cases [22] vocabulary (replacing the test:premiseDocument and test:conclusionDocument with eg:premise and eg:conclusion, as in example 5).
+The same example could be encoded in TriX, with the N3 formula construct using { and } corresponding to a skolemized URI naming a graph with the given triples.
+We could also make a similar example using vocabulary like the RDF Test Cases [RDF Tests] vocabulary (replacing the test:premiseDocument and test:conclusionDocument with eg:premise and eg:conclusion, as in example 5).